Dutch Supreme Court confirms immunity of former Israeli officers over a deadly 2014 Gaza airstrike

 Israel’s Justice Ministry told a lower Dutch court that an internal Israeli military investigation determined the airstrike had killed four militants hiding in the house.
 It said the attack was permissible under international law.
 Gaza’s Hamas rulers themselves have said that two militants were in the building.

-Gantz —who was military chief of staff at the time of the airstrike in Gaza — and Eshel had immunity because they were carrying out Israeli government policies, Dutch courts in The Hague ruled.
+Gantz — who was military chief of staff at the time of the airstrike in Gaza — and Eshel had immunity because they were carrying out Israeli government policies, Dutch courts in The Hague ruled.
 The Supreme Court agreed in a short written ruling issued Friday.

 Gantz is now head of the centrist opposition party National Unity in the Israeli Knesset.
 Eshel, a former director general of the defense ministry, was named this month as a senior fellow at the hawkish Washington-based Foundation for Defense of Democracies.

 They could not immediately be reached for comment Friday.
-Representatives of Ziada said they were studying the ruling and did not have immediate comment.

 Isabel DeBre in Jerusalem contributed.